-Pursuant to the provisions of its charter, which can be found on our website in full, the primary responsibilities of the Compensation and Personnel Committee (also referred to herein as the "Compensation Committee") during 2019 were to: (1) approve or recommend, as appropriate, compensation, benefits and employment arrangements for Navient's Chief Executive Officer and other executive officers who report to the CEO (collectively "Executive Management"), and independent members of the Board of Directors; (2) review and approve compensation plans, incentive plans and benefit plans applicable to Executive Management; (3) review, approve and administer all equity-based plans of the Company; (4) supervise the administration of employee benefit plans of Navient as required by law or the plan terms or as otherwise appropriate; (5) receive periodic reports regarding the Company's compensation programs as they relate to all employees; (6) review Navient's management development and recommend to the Board of Directors succession plans applicable to Executive Management; (7) review and consider current and developing compensation and personnel related topics as appropriate, including performance management, leadership development, turnover and retention, diversity, and employee engagement; and (8) prepare the report of the Compensation Committee for inclusion in this proxy statement, as required.
+Pursuant to the provisions of its charter, which can be found on our website in full, the primary responsibilities of the Compensation and Personnel Committee (also referred to herein as the "Compensation Committee") during 2020 were to: (1) approve or recommend, as appropriate, compensation, benefits and employment arrangements for Navient's Chief Executive Officer and certain other executive officers who report to the CEO (collectively "Executive Management"), and independent members of the Board of Directors; (2) review and approve compensation plans, incentive plans and benefit plans applicable to Executive Management; (3) review, approve and administer all equity-based plans of the Company; (4) supervise the administration of employee benefit plans of Navient as required by law or the plan terms or as otherwise appropriate; (5) receive periodic reports regarding the Company's compensation programs as they relate to all employees; (6) review Navient's management development and recommend to the Board of Directors succession plans applicable to Executive Management; (7) review and consider current and developing compensation and personnel related topics as appropriate, including performance management, leadership development, turnover and retention, diversity, and employee engagement; (8) review Navient's strategy for promoting diversity, equity and inclusion in the workplace; and (9) prepare the report of the Compensation Committee for inclusion in this proxy statement, as required.
 The Compensation Committee, in coordination with the Audit Committee, also reviews the report of management on the potential risks arising from Navient's compensation policies and practices to determine whether such policies and practices are reasonably likely to have a material adverse effect on the Company.